From adjunct to wort, an easy to understand craft beer glossary that will have you educating the bartender.

 Bock-A heavy German lager that is high in alcohol content, usually ranging from amber in color for mai-bocks to rich, dark dopplebocks.
 Bock is German for goat so you'll often find a goat on the bottles of these fine lagers.
 The name is believed however to be derived from the town where this brew was originally produced, Einbeck.
 Bocks are generally served from winter to the early spring, which creates another spin on the origination of it's name, this beer is normally brewed during the months that coincide with the sign Capricorn...a goat.

 Boil-The process of boiling the wort.
-During the boil hops is added in scheduled intervals providing bitterness and hoppiness (did I make up that spelling?).
+During the boil hops is added in scheduled intervals providing bitterness and hoppiness (did I just make up that word?).
 The earlier scheduled intervals add bitterness to the flavor as the hops has longer to embed its glory in the wort and the latter scheduled intervals tend to add the hop aroma to beer.
 The boiling process also stops the enzyme activity and sterilizes the wort.

 Brettanomyces-Also commonly called "Brett", brettanomyces is a wild yeast strain used to brew beers such as lambics and gueuzes.